Winter storm tracks east, hitting during morning commute - NewsBreak

 “Children need to be in school.
 We don’t have any more days to waste” after the many closures and remote-learning days of the pandemic, said New York Mayor Eric Adams, a Democrat dealing with his first major storm after taking office Saturday.
 He said he was also mindful of children who rely on in-school meals and working parents who can’t stay home.

-Officials urged caution on the roads and reduced speed limits in some areas, but there were multiple reports of crashes across the region.
+Officials urged caution on the roads and reduced speed limits in some areas.

 A commuter bus spun out of control and wound up blocking multiple lanes on the Massachusetts Turnpike just outside Boston early Friday.
 No injuries were reported, but the bus caused a huge traffic jam.